top of page

 • Targeted searches for endangered birds like Loggerhead Shrike, Piping Plover, and Whip-poor-will

-• Developing expertise in visual and acoustic identification of birds
+• Developing expertise in the visual and acoustic identification of birds

 • Learning about habitat associations and the conservation status of species